lupyuen/pinephone-nuttx-usb/README.md

     And "CDC/ACM Support"

+_Does the Quectel LTE Modem run on USB CDC ACM?_

 The `lsusb` and `dmesg` logs for PinePhone might be helpful later...

 -   [`lsusb` log for PinePhone](https://gist.github.com/lupyuen/5410d76a7e9851b42b69c2058ce448ae)

 -   [`dmesg` log for PinePhone](https://gist.github.com/lupyuen/9e6f9acdc4ecec24445d726884609b1f)

+TODO: Get the USB Config File for PinePhone: /etc/udev/rules.d

 _Why is "Number of low-priority worker threads" set to 2?_